 Fundraising in a startup needs proper planning and takes up the first six months of active participation, meetings, calls, and visits.
 To finally get the idea of what you need as a company and what investors who are looking for your profile want.
 It’s a long process that need not be taken lightly.

 6. Poor monetization

 Companies need to have a proper monetization strategy to stay afloat.
 Unlike Everpix that allowed its users to store their pictures on a secure server without keeping a monetization strategy insight.
 When the time for paying Amazon services for the servers came, the company got blown and end up shutting down.

 From that to ever happen to your start-up/newfound company you always have a clear monetization.
 How to recoup and make money from the product you are making.

 Most of the time the entrepreneurs find themselves unwilling to hire technical expertise and invest in product development and look for cheap solutions instead.
 This leads to a low-quality product that no one fined themselves to be interested in.

 8. Premature scaling

 Every start-up sets a goal for itself from the point of inception to not be a start-up for long.
 Much make them scale prematurely.
 Up to 70% of start-ups scale too early which in turn leads the company towards its downfall.
-Scaling refers to hiring new people, getting funds, releasing new products and entering new products.
-The passion for going to big too soon ends up taking the company down with it.
+Scaling refers to hiring new people, getting funds, releasing new products, and entering new products.
+The passion for going too big too soon ends up taking the company down with it.